jmjuanes/rouct/README.md

 This component accepts the following props:

 - `rouging`: one of the routing methods provided by Rouct (`Rouct.HashbangRouting` or `Rouct.BrowserRouting`).
 The router component will save the selected method and use it for the redirect function.
+- `pathPrefix`: a prefix added to all paths on the site.
+Default is `/`.

 ```jsx
 <Rouct.Router routing={Rouct.BrowserRouting}>